caglaryalcin/after-format/README.md

 ## Description

-If you new formatted your computer on Windows 10-11, you can run this script.
+If you new formatted your computer on Windows 10 Pro, Windows 11, you can run this script.

 After downloading the [zip](https://github.com/caglaryalcin/after-format/archive/refs/heads/main.zip) file, move the 'after-format-main' folder inside the zip to 'C:\'.
 Then double click(don't right click and 'run as administrator') on 'Run.cmd' confirm User Account Control prompt.
 Make sure your account is a member of Administrators group as the script attempts to run with elevated privileges.